Randomness for Free

-\begin{corollary} Let $G$ be an \OT\ deterministic game with initial state $s_*$ and let $\target\subseteq S$ be a subset of states (or subset of observations).
-Whether there exists a pure or randomized almost-sure winning strategy for Player~1 from $s$ in~$G$ for the objective~$\coBuchi(\target)$ is undecidable; and whether there exists a pure or randomized positive winning strategy for Player~1 from $s$ in~$G$ for the objective~$\Buchi(\target)$ is undecidable. \end{corollary}
+\begin{corollary} Let $G$ be a finite-state \OT\ deterministic game with initial state $s_*$ and let $\target\subseteq S$ be a subset of states (or union of observations).
+Whether there exists a randomized almost-sure winning strategy for player~1 from $s_*$ in~$G$ for the objective~$\coBuchi(\target)$ is undecidable; and whether there exists a randomized positive winning strategy for player~1 from $s_*$ in~$G$ for the objective~$\Buchi(\target)$ is undecidable. \end{corollary}